koliseoapi/react-forms/README.md

 - `[type=email]`
 - `[type=url]`

 When the user submits a `Form`, the `onSubmit` callback will only be called if all validations pass.
-If there are errors an error message will be displayed instead.
+If there are errors an error message will be displayed instead, and focus will be transferred to the first field that didn't pass.

-You can override the validation applied to a component, returning either a `Promise` or the validation result.:
+You can override the validation applied to a component, returning either a `Promise` or the validation result:

 ```JavaScript
 const validator = (value, props) => {